8095128299/RemoteRepo2/README.md

 # RemoteRepo2
-This is going to create new remote repo
+This is going to create new remote repo2 thank you for created remote repo2